 1. Physics of Saturation: The Magnetic Funnel

-A Current Transformer (CT) works like a magnetic funnel.
-It transfers energy from the primary high-current conductor to the secondary circuit via a magnetic core (usually iron).
-Think of the core flux density ($B$) as water flowing through a pipe.
+A Current Transformer (CT) operates purely on Faraday's Law of Induction, acting analogously to a magnetic funnel.
+It transfers energy from the primary high-current conductor to the secondary circuit via a magnetic core (usually silicon steel with high permeability).
+Think of the core flux density ($B$) as the maximum water pressure a pipe can withstand.

-Saturation occurs when the "pipe" is full.
-The iron core cannot carry any more magnetic flux.
-When this happens, the coupling between primary and secondary breaks down.
-The secondary output current drops to zero (or near zero) for parts of the cycle, resulting in a distorted, "chopped" waveform.
+Saturation occurs when the "pipe" is completely full.
+Beyond a certain excitation current, the iron domains in the core fully align.
+The core cannot carry any additional magnetic flux ($\Delta B / \Delta H \approx 0$).
+Once saturated, the magnetic coupling between the primary and secondary abruptly breaks down.
+The secondary current can drop to zero during parts of the AC cycle, leading to heavily distorted "chopped" waveforms.

 2. The DC Offset Killer

-AC Faults are rarely pure sine waves.
-Because inductance opposes current change, a fault happening at voltage zero creates a massive DC Offset in the current to maintain flux continuity.
-This DC component decays exponentially based on the System X/R ratio.
+AC Faults are rarely pure symmetrical sine waves.
+Because power systems are highly inductive ($L$), the current cannot change instantaneously.
+A fault occurring at a voltage zero-crossing dictates that a massive DC Offset must be generated to maintain flux continuity.
+This DC component decays exponentially based on the system's $X/R$ ratio.

 Transient Dimensioning Factor ($K_{td}$)